svsvenu/svsvenu.github.io/_posts/2015-8-10-ActiveMQ-Connectors.md

 ###Creating embedded brokers###

 You can programmatically create brokers like below.
-I have chosen to have 3 brokers amq1, amq2 and amq3
+I have chosen to have 3 brokers amq1, amq2, amq3

 {% highlight java %}